rascol/Raspberry-Pi-PPS-Client/README.md

 ### No NTP

-Alternatively, you can provide a different program to handle setting time-of-day updates (**but NTP must be installed** - see above) by disabling SNTP in **/etc/pps-client.conf**:
+Alternatively, you may want use some other program to handle setting time-of-day updates.
+To tell PPS-Client that it should totally ignore how the clock seconds are set, after installation use a setting in **/etc/pps-client.conf**:
 ```
 ~ $ sudo nano /etc/pps-client.conf
 ```